basho/basho_docs/source/languages/en/riak/ops/building/installing/debian-ubuntu.md

 }
 ---

-Riak can be installed on Debian- or Ubuntu-based systems with a binary package or by [[compiling Riak from source code|Installing Riak from Source]].
+Riak can be installed on Debian- or Ubuntu-based systems using a binary package or by [[compiling Riak from source code|Installing Riak from Source]].
 The following steps have been tested to work with Riak on **Debian version 6.05** and **Ubuntu version 14.04**.